RoR-ecommerce/fitness-tracker/README.md

 gem 'rails', '3.2.13'
 ```

-Development and tests environments should have minimum requirements only.
+Development and test environments should have minimum requirements only if
+necessary.

 ```ruby
 gem 'rspec-rails', '~> 2.13.0'